acmbpdc/openlib.cs/courses/CSF372/README.md

 This course has no prerequisites.

-This course is a prerequisite for :
+This course is a prerequisite for:

 *   [Computer Networks](../CSF303)